colonial-heritage/colonial-collections/README.md

 ## What's inside?

-This repo uses [turborepo](https://turbo.build/) as build system and [npm](https://www.npmjs.com/) as a package manager.
+This repo uses [Turborepo](https://turbo.build/) as build system and [npm](https://www.npmjs.com/) as package manager.
 It includes the following apps and packages:

 ### Apps

 - `dataset-browser`: The Dataset Browser
 - `researcher`: The Research App

 ### Packages
-- `ui`: a React component library shared by the apps

 - `eslint-config-custom`: `eslint` configurations
+- `iris`: helper functions for working with IRIs
+- `label-fetcher`: package for fetching the labels of IRIs
+- `tailwind-config`: Tailwind config used by both the apps and the `ui` package
 - `tsconfig`: `tsconfig.json`s used throughout the monorepo
-- `tailwind-config`: tailwind config used by both the apps and the `ui` package
+- `ui`: a React component library shared by the apps

 ## Prerequisites